addison-ch/addison-ch/README.md

 I enjoy working on challenging engineering problems and building well-crafted products.
 My experience has been fairly broad, from systems software in vehicles to high-throughput backend services, and I’m always excited to keep learning.

-In my free time, you can find me tinkering with embedded systems, playing volleyball, or practicing my 40L sprint in Tetris.
+In my free time, you can find me getting lost in an open-world video game, playing volleyball, or practicing my 40L sprint in Tetris.

 ##### Don't hesitate to reach out :)
 <a href="https://www.linkedin.com/in/addisonnn/">